RisyDAO/Risy-DAO/README.md

 Risy DAO has ambitious plans for future development:

-1. **dApp Ecosystem**: We're planning to develop various decentralized applications, including games and financial tools, leveraging the fast and affordable Polygon network.
+1. **dApp Ecosystem**: We're planning to develop various decentralized applications, including games and financial tools, leveraging the fast and affordable Polygon Mainnet.

 2. **Continuous Upgrades**: Thanks to the DAO mechanism, Risy can evolve indefinitely based on community decisions.